Skip to main content

 Compensation for Early Termination

-• If an employer terminates without notice or before the notice period ends, they must pay the worker an amount equivalent to the worker’s wage for that time.
+• If an employer terminates without notice or before the notice period ends, the employer must generally pay the employee an amount equal to the wage for the notice period or the remaining part of it.

 Right to Withdraw Resignation

-• An employee can withdraw their resignation in writing within a week from the acceptance date.
+• An employee can withdraw their resignation in writing within the legal period, subject to the applicable labor law rules and employer acceptance formalities.

 Grounds for Termination